launchdarkly/terraform-provider-launchdarkly/website/docs/r/environment.html.markdown

 ## Attribute Reference

-In addition to the arguments above, the provider exports the following attributes:
+In addition to the arguments above, the resource exports the following attributes:

 - `id` - The unique environment ID in the format `project_key/environment_key`.